legionasaurus/SOPHON/lab-notebook.md

 04/29/26 - Rakin
   * Alright, I'm outclassed: asked an aquaintance who knows Arduino more than I do
   * The weird NTP problems wwere fixed, but I think the safety features were too overzealous.

+---

+05/01/26 - Rakin
+  * Fixed it myself!
+Turns out there's this obscure Arduino bug where you cannot use

+  * Anyway, still not all rainbows:
+    * Need to add ferrites+securements so my turbidity sensor isn't a glorified random.org
+    * Glue in arduino pins
+    * Adjust PWM frequency to avoid annoying whine
+    * Test with food coloring (at Jason's house), re-calibrate peristaltic pump (?)
+    * Attach containers to barbs
+    * Glue pump to SophonBoard
+    * Glue LCD and joystick back on, cable management, soldering instead of breadboards NO MATTER WHAT!!!!
+    * Comment code
+  *  Documentation is... lacking
+  *  idea for SOPHON V2: still use SophonBoard, but use slots as makeshift wire holes